-Case 1:12-cv-00361-RMC Document 1-6-1 Fileb034124122 Frage125 of 290
+Case 1:12-cv-00361-RMC Document 1-3-1 Filed034124122 Fragge125 of 228 about the availability of payment reduction options.
+The foregoing notwithstanding, Servicer shall have no obligation to solicit borrowers who are in bankruptcy.

-- about the availability of payment reduction options.
-The foregoing notwithstanding, Servicer shall have no obligation to solicit borrowers who are in bankruptcy. - 2.
-Servicer shall disclose and provide accurate information to borrowers relating to the qualification process and eligibility factors for loss mitigation programs. - 3.
+- 2. Servicer shall disclose and provide accurate information to borrowers relating to the qualification process and eligibility factors for loss mitigation programs. - 3.
 Servicer shall communicate, at the written request of the borrower, with the borrower's authorized representatives, including housing counselors.
 Servicer shall communicate with representatives from state attorneys general and financial regulatory agencies acting upon a written complaint filed by the borrower and forwarded by the state attorney general or financial regulatory agency to Servicer.
 When responding to the borrower regarding such complaint, Servicer shall include the applicable state attorney general on all correspondence with the borrower regarding such complaint. - 4.
 Servicer shall cease all collection efforts while the borrower (i) is making timely payments under a trial loan modification or (ii) has submitted a complete loan modification application, and a modification decision is pending.
 Notwithstanding the above, Servicer reserves the right to contact a borrower to gather required loss mitigation documentation or to assist a borrower with performance under a trial loan modification plan. - 5.
 Servicer shall consider partnering with third parties, including national chain retailers, and shall consider the use of select bank branches affiliated with Servicer, to set up programs to allow borrowers to copy, fax, scan, transmit by overnight delivery, or mail or email documents to Servicer free of charge. - 6.
 Within five business days after referral to foreclosure, the Servicer (including any attorney (or trustee) conducting foreclosure proceedings at the direction of the Servicer) shall send a written communication ("Post Referral to Foreclosure Solicitation Letter") to the borrower that includes clear language that: - a.
-The Servicer may have sent to the borrower one or more borrower solicitation communications: - b.
+The Servicer may have sent to the borrower one or more borrower solicitation communications; - b.
 The borrower can still be evaluated for alternatives to foreclosure even if he or she had previously shown no interest; - c.
 The borrower should contact the Servicer to obtain a loss mitigation application package; - d.
-The borrower must submit a loan modification application
+The borrower must submit a loan modification application to the Servicer to request consideration for available foreclosure prevention alternatives;

-Case 1:12-cv-00361-RMC Document 1-6-1 Filide0034104122 Fizare126 of 290
+Case 1:12-cv-00361-RMC Document 1-3-1 Filee0034104122 Fizege126 of 238